danielegasparri/span-gui/docs/manual.md

 1) **Long-slit extraction:** Allows the extraction of a single 1D spectrum or a series of 1D spectra from a reduced and wavelength calibrated 2D fits image containing the long-slit spectrum of a source, with dispersion axis along the X-axis and the spatial axis along the Y-axis.
 Before proceed to the extraction, you need to load a valid 2D fits image, then you need to:
-    1) Open the spectrum and see if everything is ok;
+    - Open the spectrum and see if everything is ok;
-    2) Fit the photometric trace in order to find the maximum along the dispersion axis.
+    - Fit the photometric trace in order to find the maximum along the dispersion axis.
 You need to set the degree of polynomial curve that will be used to fit the trace and correct the distortion and slope of the spectrum;
-    3) Correct the spectrum for distortion and slope using the model trace obtained in the previous step.
+    - Correct the spectrum for distortion and slope using the model trace obtained in the previous step.
 Then, you can:
-    a) extract and save only one 1D spectrum within the selected Y range (useful for point sources);
+    - Extract and save only one 1D spectrum within the selected Y range (useful for point sources);
-    b) extract and save a series of n 1D spectra covering all the spatial axis and obtained by binning contiguous rows in order to reach the desired S/N. A spectra list file ready to be loaded to SPAN is also generated, as well as a text file containing the position of the bins relative to the central region of the galaxy and the S/N.
+    - Extract and save a series of n 1D spectra covering all the spatial axis and obtained by binning contiguous rows in order to reach the desired S/N. A spectra list file ready to be loaded to SPAN is also generated, as well as a text file containing the position of the bins relative to the central region of the galaxy and the S/N.
     The S/N threshold that you must insert is just a very rough estimation of the real S/N. A good starting value to produce 1D spectra with bins with realistic S/N > 30 is 20.
 Adjust the SNR Threshold to your preference by looking at the real S/N of the bins.
     The pixel scale parameter is optional.
 If you set to zero it will not be considered.
 This option is useful if you have the spectrum of an extended source (e.g. a galaxy) and want to sample different regions.